 We need to know about changes that may affect your continence aids payment.

-Buying continence products
+Where to buy continence products

 We don’t supply or sell continence aids products.

-Someone to act on your behalf for CAPS
+Who can act on your behalf for CAPS

 You can nominate another person to act on your behalf for the Continence Aids Payment Scheme.